Kathryn Amato, Compliance & Ethics Officer

 UWM’s Campus Compliance Structure

-The Executive Committee, comprised of the Chancellor and senior leadership, have overall responsibility for oversight of UWM’s compliance activities.
+The Executive Committee, comprised of the Chancellor, Provost, vice chancellors, Executive Director of Strategic Partnerships, Chancellor’s Chief of Staff, and Chief Legal Counsel, has overall responsibility for oversight of UWM’s compliance activities.
 The Chancellor is ultimately responsible for UWM’s compliance work, and the Division/Unit Heads are responsible for the compliance activities in their respective units.

 Compliance Steering Committee

 The Compliance Steering Committee, chaired by UWM’s Chief Legal Counsel, advises the Executive Committee on university-wide compliance activities, the Steering Committee’s work, and the Working Group activities.
-The Steering Committee is comprised of its chair and the chair of each Compliance Working Group.
+The Steering Committee is comprised of its chair, the Compliance & Ethics Officer, and the chair of each Compliance Working Group.
 The mission of the Steering Committee is to promote excellence in UWM’s compliance efforts to assure integrity and compliance with our legal, regulatory, and ethical responsibilities.

 Compliance Working Groups